-Antisocial personality disorder describes individuals who tend to disregard and violate the rights of others around them.
+Antisocial personality disorder describes an ingrained pattern of behavior in which individuals consistently disregard and violate the rights of others around them.

 Antisocial personality disorder is characterized by a pattern of disregard for and violation of the rights of others.
 The diagnosis of antisocial personality disorder is not given to individuals under the age of 18 but is given only if there is a history of some symptoms of conduct disorder before age 15.